-Your Tribal Land is Not Secure: Traditional Knowledge and Science Face Wildfire in the Valley of the Wild Roses
+Making Your Tribal Land Secure: Traditional Knowledge and Science Face Wildfire in the Valley of the Wild Roses

 By

 Linda Moon Stumpff, PhD

 Abstract: Through the discussion of two tribal college students, this case begins an exploration of vulnerability and resilience after repeated and devastating fires as a result of drought and climate change at Santa Clara Pueblo in New Mexico.
 The Pueblo holds a rich store of traditional knowledge about the fire-prone ecosystems.
 This knowledge contributes to restoration efforts after a series of high-severity fires in the Jemez Mountains.
 Forested lands and wilderness shrines are lost, Santa Clara Creek and watershed suffer from erosion, and much of the Pueblo’s protected lands burned along with Pueblo archeological and cultural sites on public lands.
 Long ago, the Pueblo created a three zone management system that preserved the upper wild lands as a sacred source of water, protected the middle creek as an ancestral home, and created a homeland supported by sustainable agriculture in the Rio Grande Valley.
 Deep interviews and discussions with key tribal and western scientists provided sources for a case that explores how western science and Pueblo wisdom converge in interactions to restore around the Pueblo lands model.